NinerXrayBravoTwoTwo/MassEnergyUnits/solarradiance-earthabsorption.md

 ## Sun --> Earth --> The Abyss

 Each day the Earth receives 1.50336×10²² J of solar energy.
-It manages to radiate the same each day.
+It also manages to radiate the same each day.

 ``` plaintext
 You have: earthsolarincident day